-Whether you fell from a roof or hit your head during a car accident, any damage to your head requires immediate medical attention.
+Whether you fell from a roof or hit your head in a Kansas City area car accident, any damage to your head requires immediate medical attention.
 Our brain is one of the most important organs in our body, and damage to the brain can lead to damaging, lifelong effects.
 Recovering from a traumatic brain injury can take a very long time, depending on the severity of the injury and the therapies you have to undergo.

 What Is a Traumatic Brain Injury?